 Gender-neutral fashion isn’t a trend.
 It’s a language.
 A way queer folks express fluidity, selfhood, and power without subscribing to outdated binaries.
 As a stylist for LGBTQ+ people, including public figures and everyday icons alike, I’ve noticed patterns in the way gender-neutral fashion is showing up across our community.

-Here are six recurring hallmarks of gender-neutral fashion in 2025—what’s rising, what’s resonating, and how it’s being styled with depth and intention.
+Here are six recurring hallmarks of androgynous style in 2025—what’s rising, what’s resonating, and how it’s being styled with depth and intention.

 This isn’t your basic black tux.
 Suits have embellished flair or patterned pizzaz to them in a way that traditional tuxes do not, like this Derek Lam blazer and pants suit set.
 Queer fashion is all about expressive tailoring—think full monochrome sets in three shades of the same color, and just as importantly, three textures for visual depth.
 A tonal, tactile outfit says: I know who I am and I came dressed like it.